Mesmerize/Mesmerize/README.md

 - 💻 Looking to Get a Job As a Front End Software Developer
 - 🥡 I Like Eating Sushi and Drinking Boba
 - 🏎️ I Am Also a Car Enthusiast
 - 🔬 I have also worked on an impactful open source research in the grounds of theoretrical computer science in an attempt to construct on a succint data structure for finite automatas to have more efficient membership query times.
 This research was conducted based on my undergraduate requirement at Sonoma State University.
+[Link to Research Paper](https://www.linkedin.com/feed/update/urn:li:activity:7046163989898137600/)

 ## Connect with me: